evnex/docs/source/index.html.md

 <img src="images/supportedbrowsers.png">

 <aside class="notice">
-Internet Explorer is not currently supported
+Internet Explorer/Edge is not currently supported as it lacks support for server sent events.
+This feature is currently <a href="https://developer.microsoft.com/en-us/microsoft-edge/platform/status/serversenteventseventsource/">under consideration</a> for Microsoft Edge.
 </aside>

 # EVSE Basics